 My idea was to work at home, include anything art or design related and a computer.

-So by then, I did research on the job.
+So by then, I did research on this job.

-Still, to this day, I want to become a freelance Graphic Designer which in case you haven’t know, I’m studying for Graphic Design now along with learning how to use the Adobe Photoshop, InDesign, and Illustrator.
+I wanted to become a freelance Graphic Designer that I ended up studying for Graphic Design along with learning how to use the Adobe Photoshop, InDesign, and Illustrator.

 Best thing?
 It’s FREE.

-I would buy a lot of cake in a package and started baking sweets like brownies, vanilla cake, cookies, scones and much more.
+I would buy a lot of cake mix boxes and started baking sweets like brownies, vanilla cake, cookies, banana bread and much more.